+This course provides the student with the opportunity to learn and practice health assessment and women's health hands-on skills; refines critical thinking and diagnostic reasoning skills, as well as provides students with an opportunity to demonstrate cognitive, affective and psychomotor skills necessary for accurate diagnosis of health status.
+Students also participate in role plays and clinical scenarios in preparation for interaction with clients during the clinical practicum.
 This course provides the student with the opportunity to learn and practice health assessment and women's health hands-on skills; refines critical thinking and diagnostic reasoning skills, as well as provides students with an opportunity to demonstrate cognitive, affective and psychomotor skills necessary for accurate diagnosis of health status in an on-campus didactic classroom and clinical laboratory.
 Students also participate in role plays and clinical scenarios in preparation for interaction with clients during the clinical practicum.